OffchainLabs/arbitrum-classic/docs/Rollup_basics.md

 Despite running off-chain, ArbChains are _trustless_, meaning that any party can force an ArbChain to execute correctly according to the code of its contracts.

 You can make as many ArbChains as you want.
 Each ArbChain provides the same interface as the Ethereum blockchain, and contracts can be deployed on the chain at anytime using the `CREATE` and `CREATE2` opcode.
+You can also deploy contracts by sending transactions to address zero on the chain, just as you would on Ethereum.
 > Note: Earlier versions of Arbitrum did not fully support dynamic contract launching and required code for all contracts to be provided when initially launching the chain.
 We have now removed this limitation.

 Applications that reside on the same ArbChain can make synchronous calls to one another exactly as they would on Ethereum.
 Typically, you'll want to group dApps together into a single ArbChain if they need to interact and compose with one another.
-Applications that do not require interaction with others can be deployed on their own ArbChain.
+Applications that do not require synchronous interaction with others can be deployed on their own ArbChain.

 Every ArbChain has a set of Validators, who monitor the chain to ensure that it executes correctly.
 Validators will deposit currency stakes, which they will lose if they behave dishonestly.
-Validating an Arbitrum Rollup chain is permissioneless; anyone who puts down a stake can serve as a validator.
+Validating an Arbitrum Rollup chain is permissionless; anyone who puts down a stake can serve as a validator.

 An ArbChain contains a set of contracts.
-Over time, you can launch new contracts in an ArbChain, and contracts can self-destruct, exactly as they do on the Etherum blockchain.
+Over time, you can launch new contracts in an ArbChain, and contracts can self-destruct, exactly as they do on the Ethereum blockchain.
-ArbChains accept EVM transactions that are byte-for-byte identical to Ethereum contracts.
+ArbChains accept EVM transactions that are byte-for-byte identical to Ethereum transactions.

 ## How to make an ArbChain